andypowe11/AWS-Claudia-AWSBot/README.md

     /awsbot stop instance_name

-Clearly, anyone with access to your Slack channel will be able to stop and start your instances so use with caution.
+Clearly, anyone with access to your Slack channel will be able to stop and start selected instances so use with caution.

 The bot is written in Node.js and runs in AWS Lambda via the API Gateway.
 It is deployed using Claudia.js - see https://claudiajs.com/.

 ## Installation